prince-ao/prince-ao.github.io/_posts/2024-09-01-deploying-like-pieter-levels.md

 <div style="margin-top: 25px; margin-bottom: 25px;"></div>

 There are several problems with this approach like maintaining the webhook code and not being able to scale easily.
-In the next post I will talk about using Github Actions to remove the need for writing our own webhook.

 <div style="margin-top: 25px; margin-bottom: 25px;"></div>